-Business leader and academic, Zeina Zeidan, Ph.D. chairs the board of directors at Royal Financials, a renowned financial corporation in Lebanon and the MENA region.
+Dr. Zeina Zeidan is a business leader and academic, she is also a chair member of the board of directors at Royal Financials, a renowned financial corporation in Lebanon and the MENA region.

 Acting as an independent board member at Lafarge Holcim Liban S.A.L., Dr. Zeidan also teaches International Financial Reporting Standards (IFRS) and auditing at university level.
 She was as well Chair of the Audit Department at the Holy Spirit University of Kaslik (USEK).
 An academic book she wrote is now a textbook assigned for college courses in Lebanon and she regularly contributes articles to popular magazines about finance, audit, and other field-specific topics.